jmankoff/interaction/assignments/menus.md

 work properly is `essentialGeometry`, since they have the exact same state machine.

+- For the `PieMenu`, `essentialGeometry` should return -1 if the pointer has moved less than `MIN_DIST` since selection started, and otherwise return the item number currently being selected.
+Item number is the menu item that a ray from the center of the menu to the pointer intersects.
+- For the `NormalMenu`, `essentialGeometry` should return -1 if the pointer is outside the bounds of the menu in any direction or has moved less than `MIN_DIST` since interaction started.
+Otherwise it should return the item number of the menu item that the pointer is currently inside of.

 You need to keep track of two main states `START` and `SELECTING`.
 When in the `SELECTING` state you need to distinguish between the event type to determine if the user has selected an option